kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

 templateKey: classes-page
 title: " Classes"
 image: /img/image4-2-.jpeg
-description: Whether it be Fat Burning, Barre Fitness, Legs Bums and Tums, Booty Burn or Toning Weight Classes, there is a class for everyone at SLC Fitness!
+description: "Whether it be Fat Burning, Barre Fitness, Legs Bums and Tums, Booty Burn or Toning Weight Classes, there is a class for everyone at SLC Fitness!
 I offer adaptations and Easy, Intermediate and Hard Levels in each class so they really are suitable for ALL fitness levels.
+Due to the most recent November lockdown and restrictions all classes are currently running online via zoom. "
 intro:
   blurbs:
     - image: /img/thumbnail_image0-1-.jpg